 The Ontario Building Code requires periodic inspections of all septic systems located in areas where treatment or disposal of sewage could pose a significant threat to a source of municipal drinking water.
-The NBMCA is the principal authority within the North Bay-Mattawa SP Area.
+The NBMCA is the principal authority within the North Bay- Mattawa SP Area.
 Inspections are required for:

-- two (2) septic systems within municipal Wellhead Protection Areas where there would be a concern about pathogens; and - 545 septic systems within the Callander Issue Contributing Area where the concern is the potential to release phosphorus, which might increase the growth of cyanobacteria (bluegreen algae).
+- two (2) septic systems within municipal Wellhead Protection Areas where there would be a concern about pathogens; and - 545 septic systems within the Callander Issue Contributing Area where the concern is the potential to release phosphorus, which might increase the growth of cyanobacteria (blue-green algae).

 The number of systems is divided into roughly five parts so that all systems are inspected over a five-year cycle.
-In 2023, a total of 95 properties were inspected.
-During these inspections only one system was determined to need minor maintenance work.
 The third, five-year cycle commenced in this Source Protection Area in 2022.